The Business Proposition

-Projected IRR between 10-12% with substantial upside of up to a further 15%, to be confirmed during FEED phase.
+Projected IRR in double digits for both types of plant with substantial upside of up to a further 15%, to be confirmed during FEED phase.

 Pipeline of projects that can be developed in other locations in the UK and internationally.

-IP in all our energy storage technologies, patents pending in two: using a fully sustainable hydrogen based solution and a thermal energy storage (TES) based solution; the Storelectric approach also enables combining CAES with a Combined Cycle Gas Turbine (CCGT) to substantially improve the economic viability and environmental performance of a new or retro-fitted CCGT plant.
+IP in all our energy storage technologies, patents pending in two: using a fully sustainable hydrogen based solution and a thermal energy storage (TES, licenced from TES CAES Technology Ltd) based solution; the Storelectric approach also enables combining CAES with a Combined Cycle Gas Turbine (CCGT) to substantially improve the economic viability and environmental performance of a new or retro-fitted CCGT plant.

 All plants will be built within Special Purpose Vehicles (SPVs).

 Each SPV will be self-financed, around two-thirds debt funded (other than the first TES and CCGT plants), use of the partners’ resources and expertise, and obtain all local permitting and connections.
 Each plant in each market may have different costs and revenue streams; installations in conjunction with other infrastructure will have further revenues, as described in "Integration Synergies" below.

 Storelectric will derive revenues primarily from: dividends from shareholdings in SPVs; royalties; project management; consultancy; and delivery of specialist services.

 Storelectric developed its financial models and strategy working in partnership with PwC, the world’s largest professional services firm. on this strategic review which will result in either a potential sale of a minority equity stake in Storelectric, joint venture partnerships and/or financing of 500MW plants that would each store at least 3GWh of electricity, which can be increased up to many days' duration.

 Storelectric seeks investment at two levels: